svelteinc/festus-community-controlled-digital-infrastructure/docs/community_engagement/data_center_numbers_onepager_v1.md

 - **Heavy tax abatements** (e.g., Chapter 100) reduce real and personal property taxes by 90–100% for 15–20 years.
 - **State data center incentives** wipe out sales tax on construction materials and equipment.
-- The company may advertise a large "gross" tax number over decades, but **the city’s actual annual take can be much smaller**.
+- The company may advertise a large "gross" tax number over decades, but **the city's actual annual take can be much smaller**.
 - The project can put **strain on power and water**, with residents worried about higher rates.
 - Promised permanent jobs can shrink from "hundreds" to a few dozen.